arenaxr/arena-docs/content/tools/persistance.md

 After the template load, all objects behave as typical in any scene.

-*Notes:*
+{% include alert type="info" title="NOTES" content="

-- If a template scene is empty with no objects, or an instanceid already exists within a target scene, the template load will fail silently.
+If a template scene is empty with no objects, or an instance id already exists within a target scene, the template load will fail silently.
+" %}